Panzax/panzax.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Natural scientist, Bayesian animist, ambitious optimist, closeted artist
+subtitle: Natural scientist, Bayesian animist, ambitious optimist.
+Building mathematical models of the physical world to answer meaningful questions about our existence.
+Deep Learning | Biology | Mathematics

 profile:
   align: right